 No fixed pricing is available so if you’re interested in their services, use the contact form for any business inquiries with a few details of what your needs are.

 Social Mention is a free social media search engine that aggregates user-generated content from across the social media.
 The tool collects data from platforms such as Reddit, Flickr, or Google News

 Following the information from their website, the tool monitors 100+ social media properties.
 You don’t need to set up an account to start monitoring a topic or your brand, which is pretty cool, but you also won’t be able to save your results for the future.

 Still, considering it’s a free tool it provides valuable information for those just starting with social media monitoring.

-As you can see on the image above, the sentiment is one of the provided metrics that shows exactly how many positive, neutral and negative mentions of a given keyword were collected.
+As you can see on the image above, the sentiment is one of the provided metrics that shows exactly how many positive, negative or neutral mentions of a given keyword were collected.
 On top of that, all mentions are accordingly marked with green, red or grey dots.